Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Numerical methodology

-When the number density of a gas particle surpasses a threshold of $n_{\rm H, \ thr}=100$ $\rm cm^{-3}$, it transforms into a star particle, retaining the metallicity of the gas.
-The type of the stellar population is then determined by the metallicity of the gas.
+The type of stellar population is then determined by the metallicity of the gas.
 We utilize a critical metallicity value of $Z_{\rm crit}=10^{-5.5} Z_{\odot}$.
 Gas with metallicity above this threshold gives rise to Pop II stars, while gas with $Z_{\ast} \leq Z_{\rm crit}$ leads to the formation of Pop III stars (e.g., \citealp{Omukai2000, Schneider2010, Safranek2016}).
 If a star particle is identified as a Pop III star, it is treated as an individual star and its mass is sampled from the assumed top-heavy IMF over the mass range $[\rm 1, 260] \ M_{\odot}$ according to the following equation,

 where the characteristic mass is $m_{\rm char}=30\Msun$ (e.g., \citealp{Wise2012}).